wim07101993/zitadelpoc/README.md

 Ensure the location from which you run contains a `config.json` file or the required environment variables.
 An example of the `config.json` file can be found at [config.json](config.json).
-The names of the environment can be found in [config.go](config.go). (client-id and secret in the config files are made up)
+The names of the environment variables can be found in [config.go](config.go). (client-id and secret in the config files are made up)